SirPepe/ornament/Readme.md

 for Ornament.
 Ornaments decorators co-exist with eg. regular attribute change handling logic just fine.
 Ornament still wants you to have full control over your components' behavior, just with less *mandatory* boilerplate.

+### Some assembly required

+Ornament is not a framework and if you want to do anything more that just write three independent components you will probably want to combine it with some additional framework-like logic or other libraries.
+Ornament does not come with any of the following:

+- state management (even though it is simple to connect components to signals or event targets)
+- rendering (but it works well with [uhtml](https://github.com/WebReflection/uhtml) and similar libraries
+- built-in solutions for client-side routing
+- any preconceived notions about what should be going on server-side

+You can (and probably have to) therefore pick or write your own solutions for the above features.

 ### Component registration